learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Redesigned the theme palette management
 - The theme font size and family pickers now show previews of the sizes and families
 - Added "Return to main program management page" links to (almost) all management module pages
+- Added a new module that lets admins deactivate arbitrary sets of users (use caution, this is not easy to undo)
+- Redesigned the deadline management page
+- Added a scheduling check for moderators moderating classes with categories they didn't select

 Minor bug fixes
 ~~~~~~~~~~~~~~~